The New Jersey State League of Municipalities

 West Windsor, NJ

-CMFO, CCFO, CTC, CPWM, RMC, QPA, RPPO/RPPS earn up to 8 CEU credits in one day!
+CMFO, CCFO, CTC, CPWM, RMC, QPA, RPPO/RPPS, and NJCLE earn up to 8 CEU credits in one day!

 CRP’s can earn up to 7 CEU Credits in one day!